OmegaXK/Pixel-Realm/README.md

 # Pixel Realm

-Pixel Realm is an independently developed gaming application.
-Pixel Realm contains parodies of real apps and games that are meant to be absolute jokes, but are still fun to play.
+Pixel Realm is the world's greatest gaming application, full of fun and extremely original content.

 # Disclaimer